 There are over 70 different species of sunflower.
-The French call sunflowers “tournesol,” which means “turns with the sun.”
+The French call sunflowers “tournesol,” which means “turn with the sun.”
 Sunflowers exhibit a phenomenon known as heliotropism.
-That is the flowering heads of the plant track the sun’s movement and turn to face the sun.
+The flowering heads of the plant track the sun’s movement and turn to face the sun.

-Sunflower drawings and paintings have been a popular subject of many of the worlds greatest artists, such as Gauguin and Monet.
-The most famous of which is Vincent Van Gogh’s series of sunflower paintings.
-He did them in Arles, in the south of France, between 1888 and 1889.
+Sunflower drawings and paintings have been a popular subject of many of the world’s greatest artists, such as Gauguin and Monet.
+Vincent Van Gogh’s series of sunflower paintings is the most famous.
+He did them in Arles, in southern France, between 1888 and 1889.
 Vincent painted large canvases with sunflowers in a vase, with three shades of yellow ‘and nothing else’.

 The downloaded sunflower drawings will be of a higher resolution than the picture.
 Just click on the title above to download the sunflower illustration you want.